- Merrick B. Garland

 In the interest of informing the public about the work of the Courts, the U.S. Courts of the D.C.
 Circuit welcome media coverage of cases.
 To assist members of the media who cover cases in the E. Barrett Prettyman Courthouse and the William B. Bryant Annex, the Courts' media policy is noted below:

-Access to Hearings and Trials – In most cases, hearings and trials are open to members of the media and the public.
-In certain high-profile cases, the Courts may put special procedures in place to address the unique issues related to conducting a high-profile case.
+Access to Court Proceedings – In most cases, court proceedings are open to members of the media and the public.
+In certain cases, the Courts may put special procedures in place to address unique issues related to conducting a high-profile case.
 The use of electronic devices in courtrooms is governed by the following:

 Any violation of this policy may result in the imposition of contempt sanctions against the violator individually, and, if attending in the capacity of an employee or agent, against the employer or principal.
 In addition, members of the media who violate this policy will be prohibited from entering the courthouse and annex with electronic devices in the future.